 The Career Services Office offers a resume collection service to employers who have an open intern, summer, or full-time position.
 These employers may have not yet decided to interview or may be conducting interviews in-house instead of on-campus (OCI).

 The resume collection service is not limited to resumes and can include cover letters, unofficial transcripts, and writing samples.

 The Career Services Office will also assist employers with selecting the best resume collection dates and advertising the resume collection to law students.
 Employers are free to contact students selected through the resume collection process directly.

 Students submit the employer required information to the Career Services Office via email.
-Students learn about resume collection opportunities through the Career Services Announcements, the Career Services Bulletin Board, and the Career Services Blog.
+Students learn about resume collection opportunities through the Career Services Announcements and the Career Services Bulletin Board

 Weekly emails are sent year-round even when classes are not in session.